 The process of configuring worklist security is basically one of assigning users to groups, groups to roles, and ensuring that those roles have appropriate permission levels by defining policies.
-(For information on how to make these assignments, see "Managing Production Users" on page 6-18.)
+(For information on how to make these assignments, see "Managing Production Users" on page 6-17.)
 Once you have configured worklist security, you can manage owners for tasks in a worklist.

 The WebLogic Integration Administration Console provides tools that allow you to manage users, groups, roles, and policies, along with worklist task ownership.
-For more information about configuring worklist security, see User Management and Worklist Administration in Managing WebLogic Integration Solutions.